HumbertoBM2/Tractor-dashboard/README.md

 ### Circuit with blinkers

-- Now the LCD displays the units for each parameter.
+- Th indicates the throttle's value.

 ### Raw Python graphs generated with the received data
 ![plotdemo](plotdemo.png)